codewars/docs/content/concepts/kata/translations.md

 Description is shared among all language versions, so changing it in your translation will change it for all remaining languages.
 If you need to add some language specific information in the description, you can use Codewars specific extensions for Markdown formatting: [Sequential Code Blocks](/references/markdown/extensions/#sequential-code-blocks) or [Language Conditional Rendering](/references/markdown/extensions/#conditional-rendering).

 Translation does not have to be finished in one go.
 It can be saved and kept in draft state as long as necessary.
 When translator considers it ready, it can be published and put in a "pending" state.
 It becomes available for other users for review, and can be approved, edited with fixes if necessary, or rejected.
+Only one translation can be published for given kata and language.
+For example, if there's already published Java translation, another one can be created but cannot be published until the former one is rejected.

 ## Reward